 Academic Integrity: The University of Toronto is deeply committed to the free and open exchange of ideas, and to the values of independent inquiry.
 Academic integrity is fundamental to the University's intellectual life.
 What does it mean to act with academic integrity?
-U of T supports the International Center for Academic Integrity's definition of academic integrity as acting in all academic matters with honesty, trust, fairness, respect, responsibility, and courage.
+It means acting in all academic matters with honesty, trust, fairness, respect, responsibility, and courage.